gregstewart/building-a-web-app-guided-by-tests/manuscript/building_our_assets.md

 	app/css/

-Under our source folder let's create a scss folder and create a main.less file in it.
+Under our source folder let's create a less folder and create a main.less file in it.
 Here's content of the file:

 	@import '../../bower_components/bootstrap/less/bootstrap';